New to Serpstat? This info will help you get around!

-Upon the site audit completion, you’ll see the excessive redirects under Site Audit / Redirects.
-The report shows pages linking to the redirected page, which wastes crawling budget and reduces loading speed, We recommend setting direct links to the destination page.
+Upon the completion of the side audit, you'll see excessive redirects under Site Audit/ Redirects.
+The report shows pages linking to the redirected page, which wastes crawling budget and reduces loading speed.
+We recommend setting direct links to the destination page.

 The website loading times have become the crucial ranking signal in the era of mobile-first indexing.
 The Site Audit / Loading Speed report shows issues affecting the site loading times on mobiles and desktops, as well as suggestions on how to fix them.

-You might to see how the SERP for some tracked keyword looked like when we updated your keywords rankings.
+You might want to see how the SERP looked like for a specific tracked keyword when we updated your keywords rankings.
 Click the keyword under Rank Tracker / Positions and then select View Cached Page for a particular date.

 In your Rank Tracker project, go to Competitors / Competitors Changes.
 Here you can learn about your competitors visibility changes for the tracked keywords - domains that improved or deteriorated their market search traffic share.